Rohijit-Sinha/GCP-Professional-Data-Engineer-Prep/Notes/Cloud Spanner/notes.md

 [<img src="images/query_life_stale_read.png">]

+### Consistency
+Spanner provides clients with the strictest concurrency-control guarantees for transactions, which is called external consistency2.
+Under external consistency, the system behaves as if all transactions were executed sequentially, even though Spanner actually runs them across multiple servers.

+It is done using Timestamps and multi-version concurrency control.
+For timestamp, Truetime and atomic clocks are used.

 ## Auto Scaling
 Two ways of autoscaling:
 - Configure your instance manually to add or remove compute capacity.